-Values are the heart of every organization.
+Values are the heart of every organisation.
 They are the shorthand way of the describing our collective motivations.
 They connect us - they are the glue that binds the organisation together.
 They define its culture, the way it behaves and how it shows itself to the rest of the world.
 They guide the organisation and all its stakeholders, and keep them focused and on track.

-Above all, they support and sustain the collective wellbeing of the organisation and all the individuals connected to it.
+Above all, they support and sustain the collective wellbeing of the organisation, its members, and the communities that it belongs to or is connected to.